Skylude/django-rest-framework-signature/README.md

 This adds signature authentication to Django / Rest Framework.
 In addition it provides an easy to use password reset module apart from Django's built in.

 ### Breaking Changes
+When updating past 1.2.0.dev1 you will be required to send in an APIRequetPermission model

 When updating past 1.0.4.dev1 you will be required to install the following pip packages: python-jose